|Chart: Predecessor and Derivative Games|

 A game usually played in urban streets.
 The ball is rubber -- a “spaldeen,” now virtually the same that used in racketball, and bats vary but include broom handles.
 Allowances are made for traffic of various sorts, and the bases are specified at the start of play.
 (Verification needed.)

-[A] One variation of the game is found in a recollection of New York play by Gregory Christiano (see Supplemental Text, below).
+[A] One variation of the game is found in a recollection of Bronx play by Gregory Christiano (see Supplemental Text, below).
 Gregory played in The Bronx in the mid-1950s.

-o With base running bases (invisible runners).
+1- With (invisible, or "ghost" base runners).
 Pitching and balls and strikes.
 Strikes determined by a chalk drawn box on wall behind batter.
 Box is filled in with chalk so that all strikes make a mark on the ball.
 Ball has to be wiped off after strike.

 A ball hit past the pitcher on a fly is a single, a hit midway to the outfield fence is a double, hitting the fence and bouncing is a triple, and over the fence is a home run.
 A ground ball that gets past the fielders and hits the fence is a single.
 If the grounder is caught cleanly it is an out.
 If missed it is and error and hitter is on first.